How to Use Clipper on San Francisco Bay Ferry

 Your Clipper Card must be loaded with E-cash to work on the ferry.
-You must have a minimum balance of $5.10 on an adult card or $3.40 on a Youth, Senior or RTC Clipper card.
+You must have a minimum balance equal to the one-way Clipper fare for your route and fare category.
 Clipper automatically figures out the cost of your ride, including all discounts and transfers.

 Tag On and Tag Off

 The ferry uses a two-step Tag On/Tag Off system.
 To board the boat you Tag On by holding your Clipper Card flat against the card reader located on the dock.
 Wait for the beep and green light, then board.
 When you exit the ferry, tag off at a card reader at your destination terminal.
 At San Francisco’s Pier 41, a ferry employee will help you tag on and off with a handheld card reader when boarding and exiting.
 Tagging Off ensures Clipper charges you the correct fare.
 Please ask a crewmember if you need assistance.

 Transferring to MUNI, Soltrans or AC Transit